Jacobus Van Cortlandt

-Jacobus van Cortlandt (1658-1739) was a wealthy New Amsterdam-born American merchant, slave owner, and politician who served as the 30th and 33rd Mayor of New York City from 1710 to 1711 and again from 1719 to 1720.
+Jacobus van Cortlandt (1658-1739) was a wealthy New Amsterdam-born American merchant and politician who served as the 31st and 34th Mayor of New York City from 1710 to 1711 and again from 1719 to 1720.

 Early life

 Jacobus Van Cortlandt was born in 1658 in New Amsterdam, a 17th-century Dutch settlement established at the southern tip of Manhattan Island in what was then New Netherland.
 He was the son of Flemish-born Annetje (née Loockermans) Van Cortlandt (b.
 1618) and Dutch born Captain Olof Stevense van Cortlandt (d.
 1684), who arrived in New Amsterdam in 1637.
 His father was originally a soldier and bookkeeper that rose to high colonial ranks through his work with the Dutch West India Company, eventually serving many terms as burgomaster and alderman.
 Reportedly, his mother, known as "Anna", began the "Santa Claus" tradition in America.

-Jacobus was the second of four children born to his parents. his siblings included Stephanus van Cortlandt, who married Geertruy van Schuyler; Maria van Cortlandt, who married Jeremias van Rensselaer; and Catherine van Cortlandt, who first married Johannes Derval and after his death, married Frederick Philipse, the 1st Lord of Philipsborough Manor.
+Jacobus was the second of four children born to his parents. his siblings included Stephanus van Cortlandt, who married Geertruy van Schuyler; Maria van Cortlandt, who married Jeremias van Rensselaer; and Catherine van Cortlandt, who first married Johannes Derval and after his death, married Frederick Philipse, the 1st Lord of Philipsborough Manor (later, the common spelling would change to "Philipsburg").
 Philipse was previously married to Margaret Hardenbroeck and during that marriage, had adopted her daughter, Eva de Vries, who changed her last name to Philipse and eventually became Jacobus' wife.

 Career

 Van Cortlandt, who became a wealthy merchant, purchased a parcel of land in what is now Van Cortlandt Park in the Bronx, from John Barrett after the death of John's father, Samuel Barrett, around 1691.
 At that time, the plantation was considered Yonkers.

-From 1710 to 1711 and again from 1719 to 1720, Van Cortlandt served as the 30th and 33rd Mayor of New York City.
+From 1710 to 1711 and again from 1719 to 1720, Van Cortlandt served as the 31st and 34th Mayor of New York City.